xshah01/shadab/README.md

 ### Description

-Skills, qualifications and more presented in a personal website.
+Skills, qualifications and more, all presented in a personal website.

 ### Built With